IdzhansKhairi/Personal-Financial-Tracker/SESSION_MANAGEMENT_GUIDE.md

        ↓
 System verifies credentials against database
        ↓
+If valid: Deletes ALL existing sessions for your user (kicks out other devices)
+       ↓
-If valid: Creates a session token (64 random characters)
+Creates a NEW session token (64 random characters)
        ↓
 Stores session in database with expiration date (today + 7 days)
        ↓